A Physical Therapy Guide to Lower Extremity Stress Fractures

 Why Do I Need PT for a Stress Fracture?

-While you may be able to manage some stress fractures on your own, seeking out the help of a physical therapist has many benefits.
-They will help you find the right balance between rest and activity.
-Thus, optimizing your speed to recovery without compromising bone health or risking future injury.
+While you may be able to manage some stress fractures on your own, seeking out the help of a physical therapist for this lower leg injury has many benefits.
+They will help you find the right balance between rest and activity — thus, optimizing your speed to recovery without compromising bone health or risking future injury.

 Do I Need Surgery?

-Whether you need surgery or not will depend on a couple of different factors.
+Whether you need surgery or not will depend on several factors.
 These include: